eimfach/elm-csv-batch-tagger-app/_posts/2019-09-05-project-atlantic.markdown

 - [x] Add decoder for previous `TableDataTagged` (without field `dataFormats`) if some user have the old encoding
 - [ ] Support for multiple files
   - ~~Either have tables for each file~~
-  - Or introduce sessions per table type and enforce table headings and data formats to be equal in each session
+  - Or introduce workspace per table type and enforce table headings and data formats to be equal in each workspace

 2. **File import**
 - [x] Add possibility to stack all imported data or to replace remaining (per file import)
 - [x] Create file import process documentation
-- [ ] Implement process
+- [x] Implement process
-- [ ] Workspace feature
+- [ ] Update user documentation